 Faculty Small Grants of up to $3,500 provide seed money for larger projects, including those leading to proposals to external funding agencies.
 These grants may also be used for full-scale but inexpensive projects or parts of projects.
 Allowable expenses include research-related travel, subject payment, supplies, short-term research assistance, and small equipment.
 These grants do not support publication costs, faculty supplemental compensation, or standard equipment (including computers).
-See guidelines for further information.
+See guidelines for further information, including eligibility requirements.

 Please note that, beginning in Fall 2018, Research Professorship applications will only be accepted once annually during the Fall competition cycle.
 This is to provide units with ample time to plan for and to secure teaching coverage for affected courses.